vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/git.md

 ## GIT

-GIT, which stands for Global Information Tracker
+GIT stands for Global Information Tracker

 It is a powerful and widely-used version control system commonly used for software development and other collaborative projects